-The normative practices mentioned in this section will apply to the majority of everyday situations, however, you should bear in mind that the recommendations here are meant only as general indicator of best practice and do not take into account distinctive local customs and habits.
-Thus it is advisable to adjust your approach according to your business associate and follow his/her lead if possible.
+The normative practices mentioned in this section will apply to the majority of everyday situations.
+However, you should bear in mind that these recommendations are meant only as general indicator of best practice and do not take into account distinctive local customs and habits.
+Thus, it is advisable to adjust your approach according to your business associate and follow his/her lead if possible.

 If you want to build a positive image, you need to start at the very beginning of the communication process.
 The following section will provide you with information on both verbal- and non-verbal communication issues with a particular focus on the initial stage of contact.
-Special attention is devoted to the use of titles in Irish business.
+You should pay attention to the use of titles in Irish business.

-The Irish people’s reputation as good conversationalists is well-deserved.
+The Irish people is well-known as good conversationalists.
 They enjoy conversations on topical and everyday issues.
 Furthermore, the Irish do not just say what needs to be said.
 They enjoy telling witty or philosophical stories and value people who have the flair for amusing conversations.

 The Irish are generally very polite and warm.
 They love their country and enjoy life as it comes.
 They see the family as a central part of their lives and adjust their working life to family needs.
 As a very sociable nation, the Irish enjoy having fun with the language by making jokes.
-Everyday conversation is usually permeated with numerous jokes, direct or indirect, that are, however, usually met with bewilderment by foreigners.
-If the jokes are made at your expense, it is expected that you will be a good sport and put up with it, joining in the fun and making a joke as well.
+Their everyday conversation is usually with numerous jokes, direct or indirect, that are, however, usually makes confusion for foreigners.
+If you spend on the jokes, you will be a good sport and put up with it, joining in the fun and making a joke as well.

 When you enter the office in Ireland, you should say “good morning” to each person you know.
 However, you do not need to shake hands.
-“How are you?” is popular as a casual greeting after which just saying “hello” is expected.
+“How are you?” is popular as a casual greeting, following as saying “hello”.

-When business cards are handed out, you should present your card first to the secretary and then after the meeting, to the individuals you were meeting.
+When handing out business cards, you should present your card first to the secretary, and to the individuals after the meeting.

 At all times, it is advisable to remain honest and avoid arrogance.
 The Irish will constantly examine your actions to make a judgement on your competence and abilities.
 The best possible approach is to remain open, modest, relaxed and humble.
 Furthermore, try to keep in check any behaviour like nervousness, officiousness, or self-importance.

 However, apart from speaking the traditional Irish language, the knowledge of other languages is not widespread in Ireland.
-Of course, it is possible to find exceptions to this rule, but , in general, it is recommended not to expect your Irish counterparts to speak any foreign languages.
+Of course, it is possible to find exceptions to this rule.
+However, in general, you should not expect your Irish counterparts to speak any foreign languages.

-Many organisations will agree the details of their discussions verbally between themselves, but this is normally followed up in writing to officially confirm the details.
+Many organisations will agree the details of their discussions verbally between themselves.
+But this is normally in writing to officially confirm the details.

-More informal matters can be agreed verbally, and do not need to be confirmed in writing.
-It is better to clarify with the other party what will happen following a discussion or meeting, this way there will be no misunderstandings between the parties.
+In more informal matters, they can agree verbally without confirming in writing.
+It is better to clarify with the other party what will happen following a discussion or meeting.
+In this way there will be no misunderstandings between the parties.

 The Irish are not very physically and emotionally demonstrative.
 Public displays of affection are uncommon, particularly in the business environment.
-Loud, aggressive, and arrogant behaviour is seen in a negative light by the Irish.
-Patting, hugging or touching other men in public is considered socially unacceptable, the only exception being a ‘well done’ slap on the back”.
-The Irish use gestures very sparingly and foreigners need to be aware of cultural differences in this area.
-For instance, it must be remembered that a “reverse V for victory” gesture is thought of as extremely obscene in Ireland.
+In negative light.
+Irish people have loud, aggressive, and arrogant behaviour.
+They do not accept patting, hugging or touching other men in public.
+The only exception is a ‘well done’ slap on the back”.
+It is noticable that the Irish use gestures very sparingly.
+For instance, a “reverse V for victory” gesture is as extremely obscene in Ireland.
 Touch one’s nose means, “keep this a secret” or “it is just between us.”

-Generally, the Irish are very friendly people with a great sense of humour and their behaviour is less formal than is the custom in Western Europe.
+Generally, the Irish are very friendly people with a great sense of humour and their behaviour is less formal than others in Western Europe.
 Their considerable cultural awareness helps them to be more tolerant towards members of other nations.